-- The entire chargeback process, from start to finish
+- Every step of the entire chargeback process, from start to finish.

 Chargebacks: A Basic Explanation